erred/uva-rp1/notes/15-report-v4.md

-The loss of a discovery server would preclude the addition of any new load balancing groups to the network, but the existing network would continue to function normally, including the propagation of routes and the disconection of a load balancing group.
+The loss of a discovery server would preclude the addition of any new load balancing groups to the network, but the existing network would continue to function normally, including the propagation of routes and the disconnection of a load balancing group.
-Losing a caching server within a load balancing group would obviously decrease the effective cache size of the group, but would otherwise be handled in the same way as an intentional disconection, triggering a redistribution of routes between the remaining caching servers.
+Losing a caching server within a load balancing group would obviously decrease the effective cache size of the group, but would otherwise be handled in the same way as an intentional disconnection, triggering a redistribution of routes between the remaining caching servers.
 The loss of a load balancer is however much more disruptive, as it would disconnect any content hosts and clients from the network.